facebook/react-native/docs/Tutorial.md

   },
 ```

 This means that the rightContainer takes up the remaining space in the parent container that isn't taken up by the Image.
 If this doesn't make sense, add a backgroundColor to rightContainer and then try removing the `flex: 1`.
-You'll see how the container is only the size of its children instead of taking up the remaining space of its parent.
+You'll see that this causes the container's size to be the minimum size that fits its children.

+Styling the text is pretty straightforward:

 ```javascript
   title: {